 Traveling Through Jim Crow America

-During the segregation era, discriminatory laws and practices made traveling by car a difficult and even dangerous experience for African Americans.
-Along the nation’s highways, black travelers were routinely denied access to basic services like gas, food, restrooms, and lodging.
+During the segregation era, discriminatory laws and practices made traveling by car a problematic and even dangerous experience for African Americans.
+Along the nation’s highways, black travelers were routinely denied access to essential services like gas, food, restrooms, and lodging.
 Stopping in an unfamiliar place carried the risk of humiliation, threats, or worse.
 To find safe and friendly accommodations, travelers relied on a network of shared advice, exchanged by word of mouth and also published in travel guides such as the "Green Book."

 The Negro Motorist Green Book was a guidebook for African American travelers that provided a list of hotels, boarding houses, taverns, restaurants, service stations and other establishments throughout the country that served African Americans patrons.